Alen-h/LLM-Playground/README.md

 - 🗑️ **Key Management**: Easy deletion of stored API keys with visual confirmation
 - 📱 **Responsive Design**: Works seamlessly on desktop and mobile devices
 - 🎨 **Interactive Tooltips**: Helpful security information and guidance throughout the interface
+- 🔓 **Open Source**: Fully open-source project with prominent GitHub access for transparency and contributions

 ## Supported Models